8 of the Top 3D Explainer Videos

 One of the best things about this explainer video is the consistency of the message throughout.
 The video aims to show viewers how simple it is to earn Clubcard points and reap the rewards, and this simplicity is reflected in the colours used and pace of the video.

-The team at Skeleton have created explainer videos for a wide range of brands and businesses.
+As one of the UK's leading explainer video companies, Skeleton have created explainer videos for a wide range of brands and businesses.
 If you think we can help you create yours, please get in touch!